 The morning of the hearing, my friend Thrush suggested I drive by the property to photograph the tenant’s trash.
 To my surprise, a white cargo van and a large trailer sat parked in front, doors open for loading.
 Another friend snapped photos for me.

-With friends and witnesses, Darlene and Geri, I girded our loins and set forth to wage righteous battle in the courthouse.
+With friends and witnesses, Darlene and Geri, I girded loins and set forth to wage righteous battle in the courthouse.

 I hardly said a word.
 I didn’t need to.